Detectives in Togas: Detectives in Togas

-Xantippus realizes that the writ on the billboard was handed in for publication before the temple wall was desecrated.
+Xantippus realizes that the writ on the billboard was handed in for publication before the temple wall was desecrated, and sends the boys out to make inquiries.
 They learn that the writ was handed in by Tellus, a famous ex-consul known for his lavish parties.
 Xantippus suspects that one of Tellus' guests must have committed the sacrilege, and Antonius is sent to Tellus under a pretense to study the guest list of that particular day.
 Arriving in the midst of a feast, Antonius is plied with alcohol by Tellus; but while giving his host the slip, he finds the gold chain and its accompanying cloak inside Tellus' bedroom, indicating a relationship between Tellus and Lukos.

 Antonius spots Tellus sneaking into a bakery next to Lukos's house.
 The boys discover that the bakery's backyard offers entry to Lukos's abode.
 They sneak inside, but are trapped by Lukos, who confesses that he is responsible for the burglary in the school, the smearing of the temple wall, and Rufus' arrest because the boy had found out his most important secret.
 As he prepares to lock them up, the boys attack him and knock him out, and discover that Lukos is Tellus in disguise.

 When Tellus recovers consciousness, he confesses that he posed as a clairvoyant to pay off the massive debts he had accumulated due to his costly lifestyle.
 Rufus had sought Lukos out to charm Xanthos into forgetting about his dismissal, but discovered his true identity.
 When Tellus threatened him, Rufus fled and ended up in the bathhouse.
 Tellus decided to silence him by stealing the wax tablet and using it as a stencil.
 He also sent the writ to the Censor's office and reported him to the urban prefect.

 The boys force Tellus to write a confession, but then he flees up the ladder to the roof just as Vinicius, Xantippus and a group of praetorians arrive to rescue them.
 The party tracks Tellus to the bathhouse, where they find him dead after a fatal plunge into an already drained pool, and Rufus is freed in the nick of time.